SymfonyCasts/api-platform3/sfcasts/ep2-security/query-extension.md

 ## Query Extensions on SubResources?

-By the way, will this also work for subresources?
+By the way, will this also work for sub-resources?
 For example, over in our docs, we can *also* fetch a collection of treasures by going to `/api/users/{user_id}/treasures`.
 Will this *also* hide the unpublished treasures?
 The answer is... *yes*!
 So, it's not something you need to worry about.
 I won't